Nav-Kirat/ML_ops_Go_Auto/README.md

 # 🚗 GoAuto: Car Sales Analysis & Optimization

 This project analyzes car sales data to optimize dealership performance in **Edmonton** using **exploratory data analysis (EDA)**, **clustering**, and **predictive modeling**.
-It provides actionable insights into sales trends, geographical performance, and inventory strategies via an interactive app and RESTful API.
+It provides actionable insights into sales trends, geographical performance via an interactive app and RESTful API.

+The goal?
+Help dealerships make smarter, data-driven decisions on pricing, marketing, and inventory!

 ---